anjomro/camouflage-decryptor/README.md

 To obtain a static key see the section above.

 #### Usage on Windows
-For all presented commands you might need to use the following syntax to call the script, e.g. if on Windows:
+For all presented commands, you might need to use the following syntax to call the script, e.g. if on Windows:
 ```console
 python -m camouflage_decryptor get-key my-stego-image.jpg
 ```